insthync/LiteNetLibManager-Dissonance-Integration/Demo/README.txt

-Dissonance HLAPI Demo
+Dissonance LiteNetLibManager Demo
 =====================

-This demo demonstrates the core features of Dissonance voice comms with Unity HLAPI networking:
+This demo demonstrates the core features of Dissonance voice comms with LiteNetLibManager networking:

-* The Dissonance HLAPI "DissonanceSetup" prefab.
+* The Dissonance LiteNetLibManager "DissonanceSetup" prefab.
 * Global voice channel with push-to-talk.
 * Volume-triggered chat rooms, "Room A" and "Room B", with automatic voice activation.
 * Proximity chat with other nearby players.